 Dates: Sep.
 1976 to May 1977, Sep.
 1978 to May 1980.

 Dates: Sep.
 1977 to May 1978.

-I am working as a computational linguist for their machine translation software.
-I have primarily been writing supporting software in Perl, SQL and C++.
+I worked as a senior computational linguist for their machine translation software.
+I primarily wrote supporting software in Perl, SQL and C++.
 This includes:

 · I wrote a translatability index algorithm, which uses various heuristics to guess at the quality of the machine translation for a given sentence into a given language.
 Machine translations were ranked by humans, and I then compared programmatic codes created during the machine translation of these sentences with the assigned rankings to create a mathematical algorithm.